moddroid94/onthespot/readme.md

 ## What is OnTheSpot?

 OnTheSpot is a open-source user-friendly music downloader built with Qt and Python.
 Inspired by the original [**OnTheSpot**](https://github.com/casualsnek/onthespot) and [**Zotify**](https://github.com/zotify-dev/zotify), made for educational and personal use only.
-You can search for songs, artists, albums and playlists and download them straight to your device.
-It's designed to be simple and effective, and it works across multiple platforms, so anyone can enjoy their favourite music offline.
+You can search for songs, artists, albums, playlists, podcasts, and audiobooks and download them straight to your device.
+It's designed to work across multiple platforms, so anyone can enjoy their favourite music offline.

 ![OTS_Overview](assets/02_Images/IMG_Overview.png)